 –save-exact or -E option

-–save-exact or -E option installs the node package and configures the saved dependencies with an exact version instead npm’s default Semver range operator.
+–save-exact or -E option installs the node package and configures the saved dependencies with an exact version instead of npm’s default Semver range operator.

 Syntax: